Repository connection issues

 Buddy uses your integration details to refresh the synchronized project as soon as it receives a webhook from the Git service hosting the repository.
 If the credentials to the repository are valid and the webhook has successfully reached the service, Buddy will run

 git fetch and clone the repository to the pipeline filesystem.

 Commits pushed to synchronized repositories do not appear in Buddy and do not trigger associated pipelines.

-If you encounter this problem for the first time, in 9 out of 10 cases refreshing the repository manually will help.
+If you encounter this problem for the first time, in 9 out of 10 cases refreshing the repository on Buddy will help (see below).

 This kind of problem is usually caused by a networking issue between the Git provider and Buddy.